Maximizing Your Creative Potential as a Color Blind Photographer

 Imagen also offers Talent AI Profiles.
 These are pre-built AI Profiles built on thousands of edits from some of the best photographers in the world.

-You can use these instantly on our photos and save countless frustrating hours behind the computer adjusting Lightroom parameters.
+You can use these instantly on our photos and save countless frustrating hours behind the computer adjusting Lightroom parameters or applying different presets.
 Including some colors which might be difficult for you to see.
 Love & Light from Sarah Edmunds and Clean & Crisp from Susan Stripling, which are the two most natural editing styles with true-to-life color tweaks.

 “My style is very neutral, with little to no creative distortion of color.
 It’s easy-to-use as a base, or if you want to get creative, you can just add your own adjustments on-top and batch sync.
 My focus is on good white balance, exposure and subtle hue adjustments to give photos some vibrancy while maintaining good skin tones.” – Sarah Edmunds